▲ Drizzle on Fortieth Street, New York., Edward Steichen. 1925.

 Jingle, zip, swing, slam.
 Tromp-tromp.
 Jangle, zip, swing, slam.
 Home.

-This entry is part of Jack Rusher’s journal, originally published January 13th, 2012, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 13th, 2012, in New York.